Leclerc LogoWhy Choose the Weavebird Computer-Dobby Weaving Loom

 Weavebird Loom

 A great deal of effort was put into the Weavebird design to preserve the look and feel of a handloom.
 Rather than the box shaped frame employed on other computer driven looms, the Weavebird retains the traditional handloom look and feel.
 Like traditional looms, the overhead frame enables the use of the optional hanging beater.
-Maple Hardwood is used extensively in the loom design and metal components like the bank of solenoid are hidden behind Maple cover plates.
-Until you notice the computer sitting beside it or notice that it only has two treadles, the Weavebird appears to be a handloom.
-While it is a loom designed for efficient production, it will not look out of place in a home environment with other pieces of furniture.
+Maple Hardwood is used extensively in the loom design and metal components like the bank of solenoids are hidden behind Maple cover plates.
+Until you notice the computer sitting beside it, the Weavebird looks like a handloom.
+While it is a loom designed for efficient production, it will not look out of place in a home environment with other pieces of furniture and production weavers and artists with open studios won't have to hide their "Weaving Machine" in a back room to convince customers that their work was produced on a handloom!

 Ease of Access

-Rather than being hidden in a shaft box, the Weavebird harnesses hang out in the open, easily accessable to the weaver making jobs like threading and adding heddles less of a task and something that can be done using ordinary room light.
-Numbers engraved into each harness make it easy for the weaver to see which shafts are being raised and the actions of the solenoids can monitored to watch for problems.
+Rather than being hidden in a shaft box, the Weavebird shafts hang out in the open, easily accessible to the weaver making jobs like threading and adding heddles less of a task and something that can be done using ordinary room light.
+Numbers engraved into each shaft make it easy for the weaver to see which shafts are being raised and the actions of the solenoids can be monitored to watch for problems.
 Problems with other looms with enclosed dobby assemblies can be hard to diagnose without two people being present.

 Simple Maintenance

 In designing the Weavebird, great effort was made to simplify the mechanism to minimize what can go wrong and to minimize the task involved to get the loom back working if things do.
-Rather than the complex system of gears, springs and levers found on other earlier Computer-Dobby loom designs, the Weavebird employs a simple closed cable system to raise and lower each harness.
+Rather than the complex system of gears, springs, motors and levers found on other earlier Computer-Dobby loom designs, the Weavebird employs a simple closed cable system to raise and lower each shaft.
 With this design, the only real adjustment the weaver may have to make to the loom is to adjust the length and tension of the cables.
-This results in a loom that requires very little maintenance over the years.
+This results in a loom that requires very little or no maintenance over the years.

-If maintenance or repairs have to be done, the Weavebird owner can replace almost any component themselves.
-This is not true with some looms where complicated lifting mechanisms have to be shipped back to the manufacturer to be opened, repaired and returned.
-The Weavebird eliminates the shipping costs and delays by eliminating the design complexity.
+If maintenance or repairs have to be done, the Weavebird owner can replace any mechanical components themselves.
+This is not true with some looms where complicated lifting mechanisms and other modules have to be shipped back to the manufacturer to be opened, repaired and returned.
+The Weavebird eliminates the shipping costs, delays and weaving downtime by simplifying the loom design.

 Fast Delivery